 According to the Book of Jasher, Ya’akov gave Yosef, in Genesis 48:22, the sapphire staff which had been passed down from generation to generation since Adam.
 It could be possible that Ya’akov would have leaned over this staff and worshiped in Genesis 48:22.

-Chapter forty nine contains a significant prophecy for each one of the twelve tribes.
-Yaakov called his children and told them he would tell them “Asher Yikra,” – the “call” to the descendants of the tribes of Israel in the end of days.
+Chapter 49 contains a significant prophecy for each one of the twelve tribes.
+Yaakov called his children and told them he would tell them “Asher Yikra,” – what shall “befall” the descendants of the tribes of Israel בְּאַחֲרִית הַיָּמִים. “b’achareet hayomim” in the end of days… but we are going to look a just one so that we can go a little deeper as I have shared aspects of all the others in the video teaching.

-The Scepter Given to Judah: Ya’acov gave to Judah the sceptre to rule over the tribes – until Shiloh come.
+So let’s talk for a little bit about The Scepter Given to Judah: Ya’akov gave to Judah the sceptre to rule over the tribes – until Shiloh come.
 (49:8-12) “The sceptre shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be.”
 Shiloh has been traditionally looked upon as Messiah because we are looking for the one to whom tribute is due, but this also pertains to Judah’s authority to preserve and teach Torah to the other Tribes who would depart from it while in exile, but in the end of the age repent and return to it!

 The rest of the Torah portion deals with the death and burial of Ya’acov and his son Yosef.
 In Gen. 47:28 we are told that Ya’acov lived one hundred and forty seven years.
 Yosef lived one hundred and ten years.